GRIDAPPSD/app-deconfliction/competing-apps/README.md

 ## DeconflictionMethod class interface

 Deconfliction methods are implemented within classes named DeconflictionMethod--the filename for defining the class may distinguish the type of method, but the class name must be DeconflictionMethod.
 The only required methods for DeconflictionMethod are a constructor for initialization and a method named deconflict() that performs deconfliction when called.
 The class may define other methods or even call other classes or processes needed to perform deconfliction at the descretion of the method developer, but the pipeline framework uses only \_\_init\_\_() and deconflict().
-The pipeline framework imports and directly invokes these methods so DeconflictionMethod is part of the deconfliction pipeline process as distinguised from competing apps and sim-sim that interface via inter-process messaging.
+The pipeline framework imports and directly invokes these methods so DeconflictionMethod is part of the deconfliction pipeline process as distinguished from competing apps and sim-sim that interface via inter-process messaging.

+DeconflictionMethod classes perform deconfliction by taking device set-points across all competing apps given in the ConflictMatrix structure and putting deconflicted device setpoints in the ResolutionVector structure.
+Alternatively, deconfliction can be performed using a structgure named ConflictSubMatrix that represents only the device conflicts that were introduced as a result of the most recent competing apps set-points message.
+A ResolutionVector is still created in this instance, but it is referred to as a partial ResolutionVector (because the devices represented are only those in ConflictSubMatrix) whereas using the entire ConflictMatrix to perform deconfliction must produce a full ResolutionVector.
+For using ConflictSubMatrix to produce a partial ResolutionVector, the pipeline framework assumes the responsibility of filling in the remainder of the ResolutionVector to ultimately arriving at a full ResolutuionVector.
+This responsibility includes both filling in set-points for devices for which there is no conflict in ConflictMatrix and also set-points for devices that were previously resolved.
+Therefore only if a DeconflictionMethod class is willing to accept previous resolutions should ConflictSubMatrix be used to produce a partial ResolutionVector.

 The interface of the pipeline framework and DeconflictionMethod classes consists of:
 <ul>